Appdynamics/mongo-monitoring-extension/README.md

 ```

 ##Password Encryption Support
-To avoid setting the clear text password in the config.yml, please follow the process below to encrypt the passwords
+To avoid setting the clear text password in the config.yml, please follow the process below to encrypt the password

 1. Download the util jar to encrypt the password from [https://github.com/Appdynamics/maven-repo/blob/master/releases/com/appdynamics/appd-exts-commons/1.1.2/appd-exts-commons-1.1.2.jar](https://github.com/Appdynamics/maven-repo/blob/master/releases/com/appdynamics/appd-exts-commons/1.1.2/appd-exts-commons-1.1.2.jar) and navigate to the downloaded directory
 2. Encrypt password from the commandline
 `java -cp appd-exts-commons-1.1.2.jar com.appdynamics.extensions.crypto.Encryptor myKey myPassword`
 3. Specify the passwordEncryptionKey and encrypted adminDBPassword in config.yml
-4. For every db, use the same encryption key to encrypt the password and specify the encrypted password in config.yml

 ##Metrics